hurpreetca/flatiron-phase-2-project/README.md

 - https://react-icons.github.io/react-icons/: for the icon used with the logo.
 - https://ghibliapi.vercel.app: for the api from where the displayed data is collected.
 - https://www.ghibli.jp: for the images used.
+- https://www.netlify.com/ and https://render.com/ : for hosting my front-end and back-end.
 - Thanks to all the teachers for their continous support and guidance.
 This would have never been possible without you all.